Ccharliiee/GithubExercise/gradpro.md

 until all points in Vund are determined(their neighborhood are verfied)

-find edges: from generator first remove their decomposition, then reduce the remaining edges up to permutation of the current undetermined point by getting the index fo permutation first and choosing the smallest permutation available
+find edges: from generator first remove their decomposition, ~~then reduce the remaining edges up to permutation of the current undetermined point by getting the index fo permutation first~~ and choosing the smallest permutation available

 7 . check whether it's in Verteices, nonVerteices, red, if yes,do 6(continue).

 8 . check sum x_i <= dk/2, if no, remove it. do 6

-9 . if no in 7, check cone membership, if yes,move it to nonVerteices, do 6
+9 . if no in 8, check cone membership, if yes,move it to nonVerteices, do 6

  _1.1cone of apex 0 and base formed the d vertices 11…11d_